Aged Care Transition to Practice Program

 Career outcomes

 The ACTTP enables you to attract, develop and retain new graduates to the sector.
-The program is designed to empower recent nurse graduates to become the clinical and professional leaders required for the aged care reform agenda announced in the 2021/2022 Federal Budget in response to the Royal Commission into Aged Care Quality and Safety.
+The program is designed to empower recent nurse graduates to become the clinical and professional leaders required for the aged care reform priorities announced in the 2024/2025 Federal Budget.

 At successful completion of the course students should be able to: